| about

-The physical location known as SEA AND SPACE WILL BE CLOSING IN SEPTEMBER 2010.
+The physical location known as SEA AND SPACE CLOSED IN SEPTEMBER 2010.

 Sea and Space Explorations attained 501 (c)(3) non-profit status in 2009.